Tokyo Area Guide: Ikebukuro 池袋

 The main store of the BIC Camera electronics store is just north of Parco, with its computer store just to the east.
 The Ikebukuro Mitsukoshi department store is next to it, across from Parco.
 A little further south (still across from Parco) is BIC Camera's camera store.
 Just one block east is BIC Camera's liquor store!

-A long, pleasant avenue lined with trees, shops and offices starts from directly in front of Parco.
+Directly in front of Parco is a long, pleasant avenue lined with trees, shops and offices.
 The shopping street Sunshine 60 Dori Avenue curves north-east off it after 200m (c.220 yards).
 Ikebukuro's Tokyu Hands lifestyle and handyman goods store is at the intersection of Sunshine 60 Dori Avenue and the Route 5 overhead expressway.
+Take the escalator just to the left of the Tokyo Hands store entrance down to Sunshine City.
+To access Sunshine 60 Dori Avenue and Sunshine City from Ikebukuro Station, take Exit no.35.

 Sunshine City is a high rise complex with shopping, museums, hotel accommodation, observation deck, aquarium, and entertainment.

-Follow Sunshine 60 Dori Avenue by crossing under under the Route 5 overhead expressway to get to the massive, but dated, Sunshine City complex, featuring the Sunshine 60 building and incorporating the Sunshine City Prince Hotel.
+Follow Sunshine 60 Dori Avenue as far as Tokyo Hands (just before the Route 5 overhead expressway) to get to the massive, bustling Sunshine City complex, featuring the Sunshine 60 building and incorporating the Sunshine City Prince Hotel Ikebukuro Tokyo, highly rated for its great location and good service.

 -Sunshine Namja Town.
-Created by Namco, the company that brought Pacman to the world, Sunshine Namja Town is a kaleidascopic two floors of elaborate and diverse entertainment for children and adults.
+Created by Namco, the company that brought Pacman to the world, Sunshine Namja Town is a kaleidoscopic two floors of elaborate and diverse entertainment for children and adults.

 Japan Mint Tokyo Office